 We believe that all New Covenant believers are considered a part of the Commonwealth of Israel, some are natural branches (Jewish) and some are wild branches (Christians, Non Jewish Believers).

 We believe God is calling Christians to wake up to their identity in the Messiah.
-We are One New Man, Ezekiel 37 ministry, preaching and teaching the unification of God’s remnant people.
+We are a One New Man, Ezekiel 37 ministry, preaching and teaching the unification of God’s remnant people.
 We believe that God has one Flock, one Faith, one Shepherd, and one Law (Torah).